Establish your business

 Most investors choose to establish a Czech legal entity.
 The two most popular forms are limited liability company (LLC) and joint-stock company (JSC).
 The main differences between the two are:

-- The obligatory minimum amount of registered capital, which is CZK 1 per shareholder in an LLC and CZK 2,000,000/EUR 80,000 in total for a JSC.
+- The obligatory minimum amount of registered capital, which is CZK 1 (approx. EUR 0,04) per shareholder in a LLC and CZK 2,000,000 or EUR 80,000 in total for a JSC.

-Overall, the JSC fom is usually recommended for bigger businesses with multiple investors, where small numbers of shares are transferred more frequently.
+Overall, the JSC form is usually recommended for bigger businesses with multiple investors, where small numbers of shares are transferred more frequently.
 LLC is the most frequent starting point of most entrepreneurs, as it is cheaper and easier to establish.

 Representing the branch office/company